AdobeDocs/commerce-testing/src/pages/functional-testing-framework/index.md

 -  **Contributor**: Changes core Adobe Commerce and Magento Open Source behavior and fixes bugs.
 Uses the framework as an automated "supervisor" that continuously verifies work across the stages of bug fixing.
 When a fix is complete, the functional test serves as proof of completed work.
 -  **Extension developer**: Creates an extension that changes core Adobe Commerce or Magento Open Source behavior.
 Writes tests to make sure that Adobe Commerce or Magento Open Source behaves as expected after enabling a feature.
 Typically extends existing tests and does not need to write tests from scratch.
 -  **System integrator**: Maintains ecommerce implementations for clients.
 Customizes existing tests to match customizations implemented in Adobe Commerce or Magento Open Source.
-After each upgrade, they Run tests after each Adobe Commerce or Magento OPen Source upgrade to verify that no regression bugs were introduced.
+After each upgrade, they Run tests after each Adobe Commerce or Magento Open Source upgrade to verify that no regression bugs were introduced.

 ## Output